desam47/Lecture-Video-Segmentation/README.md

 ```

-Once the architecture has been initialized and all containers are running, open a new Terminal tab and enter the "Demo" folder.
+Once the architecture has been initialized and all containers are running, run the main file.

 ```sh